 Timely and steady internal information sharing is supported by Project Management Team (PMT).
-Details on the PMT are provided in the deliverable D1.1 Project Management Manual (SAFETY4RAILS consortium, 2020)11.
+Details on the PMT are provided in the deliverable D1.1 Project Management Manual (SAFETY4RAILS consortium, 2020)13.

-A private area for end-users, so-called "SAFETY4RAILS workspace" or "extranet", is provided by UIC to facilitate communication among the consortium members with e.g. the members of the Advisory Board and the end-users.
+A private area for end-users, the so-called "SAFETY4RAILS workspace" or "extranet", is provided by UIC to facilitate communication among the consortium members e.g. the members of the Advisory Board and the end-users.

-11 SAFETY4RAILS consortium, Deliverable D1.1 Project Management Manual, version 1.0, 30 October 2020.
-PU - Public, D10.2, October 2021 updated in February 2022
+13 SAFETY4RAILS consortium, Deliverable D1.1 Project Management Manual, version 1.0, 30 October 2020.
+PU - Public, D10.3, October 2022

-9. Dissemination and communication actions
+Dissemination and communication actions

-To ensure successful communication and dissemination of results we have three approximate phases as presented in Figure 12:
+To ensure successful communication and dissemination of results we have three approximate phases as presented in Figure 13: